 "We honor God when we allow Him to define us and tell us who we are regardless of our feelings or experiences to the contrary" ~ Kenneth Boa "Conformed to His Image"

-Hub VI the conclusion of this series of Hubs will summarize our journey and look at the end result of the original plan of God that we as women would be a powerfully influential being accomplishing His will and purposes in the earth.
+Part Six the conclusion of this series of this series will summarize our journey and look at the end result of the original plan of God that we as women would be a powerfully influential being accomplishing His will and purposes in the earth.

 (1)*"Worship Him" by Fuchsia Pickett, Th.D., D.D.
 Published by Creation House copyright 2000